Internet-of-People/iop-blockchain/INSTALL_OSX.md

 - Run `./configure`

 - Run `make && make deploy`.
 You might get some warnings about deprecated functions.
 Ignore them.
 If everything goes well, you can find the disk image `IoP Core.dmg` in `~/GitHub/iop-token`.
-Drag this to your Applications Folder.
+Mount it by double-clicking and drag the Application `IoP Core` onto your Applications Folder.

 ## Some Notes